5k-mirrors/poe-live-search-manager/doc/auto-update.md

 Restart the app

 - soon there should be a notification about the update (needs to be downloaded in the background first)

+Make sure:

+- user data is still there